-• Schism assumes transactions are expressed in SQL code, whose WHERE clauses can trivially be inspected to obtain information about the dataset of a transaction, which is then used to route each transaction to the appropriate partitions.
+Our choice of environment (DTM) and transaction model (Granola's independent transactions) make Schism impossible to apply directly, because: (A) Schism does not support independent transactions.
+Any distributed transactions in Schism would have to be 2PC-coordinated, which degrades performance.
+(B) Schism makes no effort to prevent data dependencies across partitions.
+At best, such dependencies are incompatible with independent transactions.
+At worst, they are incompatible with Granola's single-round transaction model, leading to unusable partitions.
+(C) Schism assumes transactions are expressed in SQL code, whose WHERE clauses can trivially be inspected to obtain information about the dataset of a transaction, which is then used to route each transaction to the appropriate partitions.
 Given that transactions in our system are not expressed in parsable query code, but are stored procedures written in a programming language, the task of routing transactions becomes significantly more complicated.

-Our implementation is based around Hyflow2 [32], a JVMbased DTM framework written in Scala.
+Our implementation is based around Hyflow2 [35], a JVM-based DTM framework written in Scala.
 We implemented the Granola protocol in this DTM framework.
-Unlike Granola, which relies on opaque up-calls from the framework to the application and lets the application code handle locking and rollback mechanisms when needed, we opted to provide a more friendly API and let the framework deal with these mechanisms.
+Unlike Granola, which relies on opaque upcalls from the framework to the application and lets the application code to handle locking and rollback mechanisms, we opted to provide a more friendly API and let the framework deal with these mechanisms.
 Figure 3 (b) shows an example transaction.